 Getting last minute cruise deals can be tricky and a bit of a gamble.
 But that gamble often pays off with slashed prices on undersold itineraries.
 If you don’t have a strong preference on a particular ship and just want to go cruising at a very low price, booking last-minute can be a good strategy to accomplish that.
-Timing of the cruise will help to increase your odds of securing an incredible cruise deal.
+The timing of the cruise will help to increase your odds of securing an incredible cruise deal.

 For example, September and October Caribbean sailings can often be a good bet to hold off until within 45 days prior to the cruise to book a fantastic last-minute cruise bargain at a non-cancelable rate.
-We’ve seen weeklong last minute Caribbean itineraries out of Florida during this time for as low as $199!
+We’ve seen weeklong last-minute Caribbean itineraries out of Florida during this time for as low as $199!

-3) Do Use a Travel Agent or Third Party
+3) Do Use A Travel Agent or Third Party

 With most things travel-related, we often advocate booking directly with the company for the best price.
 Middlemen can take a cut and inflate your price.
 But this is absolutely NOT the case when booking a cruise.
-We always suggest to book with a third-party instead of the cruise line directly.
+We always suggest booking with a third-party instead of the cruise line directly.
 In doing so, you can frequently find perks, bonuses, and occasionally even lower prices.

 Sometimes 3rd party travel agencies buy a block of cabins that they resell.
 If the agencies feel the need to unload them, they can be aggressive with pricing and promotions that usually beat what the cruise line is directly offering.